Henkedanne/realtime/README.md

-# gulp-starter
+# Realtime sl tracking
- A gulp boilerplate
+ A test where I try to track and viualize the sl metro

 ## Instructions
 ### Installation